formidableworks/react-demos/demo3/readme.md

 # visit the presented url in a chrome tab and open the dev tools.
 npm run serve

-# use an editor to update the h2 to "Main Script Checker 2".
+# use an editor to update the h2 to "Hash Checker 2".
 # this will ensure the build will produce a different hash.
 code ./src/App.tsx